Space sunshade

+Proposed designs

 Cloud of small spacecraft

-One proposed sunshade would be composed of 16 trillion small disks at the Sun-Earth L1 Lagrangian point, 1.5 million kilometers above Earth.
+One proposed sunshade would be composed of 16 trillion small disks at the Sun-Earth L1 Lagrangian point, 1.5 million kilometers from Earth and between it and the Sun.
 Each disk is proposed to have a 0.6-meter diameter and a thickness of about 5 micrometers.
 The mass of each disk would be about a gram, adding up to a total of almost 20 million tonnes.
-Such a group of small sunshades that blocks 2% of the sunlight, deflecting it off into space, would be enough to halt global warming, giving ample time to cut emissions back on Earth.
+Such a group of small sunshades that blocks 2% of the sunlight, deflecting it off into space, would be enough to halt global warming.
+If 100 tonnes of disks were launched to low Earth orbit every day, it would take 550 years to launch all of them.

 The individual autonomous flyers building up the cloud of sunshades are proposed not to reflect the sunlight but rather to be transparent lenses, deflecting the light slightly so it does not hit Earth.
 This minimizes the effect of solar radiation pressure on the units, requiring less effort to hold them in place at the L1 point.
 An optical prototype has been constructed by Roger Angel with funding from NIAC.

 The remaining solar pressure and the fact that the L1 point is one of unstable equilibrium, easily disturbed by the wobble of the Earth due to gravitational effects from the Moon, requires the small autonomous flyers to be capable of maneuvering themselves to hold position.
 A suggested solution is to place mirrors capable of rotation on the surface of the flyers.
 By using the solar radiation pressure on the mirrors as solar sails and tilting them in the right direction, the flyer will be capable of altering its speed and direction to keep in position.

-Such a group of sunshades would need to occupy an area of about 3.8 million square kilometers if placed at the L1 point.
-The deployment of the flyers is an issue that requires reusable rockets.
-With a 100t LEO rocket, a single launch per day would allow the release of the required number of sails within 20 years, at a goal of 1% reduction.
+Such a group of sunshades would need to occupy an area of about 3.8 million square kilometers if placed at the L1 point (see other lower disc size estimates below).